Installing COMET

 • Login to COMET with your credentials.
 First time access: the default is admin/pass.
 After successful login, immediately go to the Directory tab, then to the Users icon, and select the Administrator account and modify the password!
 It is recommended to store that information into some keepass file that is shared with your system administrator.
 If you loose the master password, it cannot be recovered!

-• The official CDP4-COMET documentation, provided by RHEA, can be found here: https://www.rheagroup.com/document/cdp4-comet-manual/
+• The official CDP4-COMET documentation (PDF), provided by STARION

 Using COMET IME without installing your own server

-RHEA provides access to publically hosted COMET server that acts as a testing sandbox.
+STARION provides access to publically hosted COMET server that acts as a testing sandbox.
 The contents of this database is cleared every day, so do NOT use it to store any data that should have lasting value, or is proprietary or confidential.
 It is a public server, to which anyone can have access concurrently.
-The URI for that server is https://cdp4services-public.rheagroup.com/ with credentials admin/pass.
+The URI for that server is https://cdp4services-public.cdp4.org/ with credentials admin/pass.

 Installing the COMET reports